amndongozi/SQL-RAG-Pipeline/README.md

 ### How to Run the Project

-This project is fully containerized with Docker, ensuring a consistent and isolated environment for all dependencies and tools.
+This project is fully containerized with Docker which creates a consistent and smooth environment for the project to run anywhere on any device.

 #### **Step 1: Set up the Environment**